isomerpages/govtech-corp/media/technews/_posts/2024-07-22-post-Five Ways You’re Already Using AI.md

 the product was quietly <a href="https://www.nytimes.com/2024/06/01/technology/google-ai-overviews-rollback.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">scaled back</a>.&nbsp;</p>
 <p>AI Overviews, as the new feature is known, would have represented one
 of the most prominent ways AI is entering our daily lives.
-Not for nothing is “google” a common verb now and to see AI generated text everytime we look for information would have been pretty in-your-face.&nbsp;</p>
+Not for nothing is “Google” a common verb now and to see AI-generated text every time we look for information would have been pretty in-your-face.&nbsp;</p>
 <p>But even with this setback, AI has already inexorably been infused into
 many of our interactions with technology.
 Here are some ways that you are,